- Video length: 3:49.

-Before you can analyze or share your maps in ArcGIS Pro, you need to create them from spatial datasets you either found online or created yourself.
+Before you can analyze or share your maps in ArcGIS Pro, you need to author them from spatial datasets you acquire or create.
 Taking the time to properly organize your data, get it down to a manageable size, symbolize it, and optimize its attribute table is an important habit to get into.
 Doing so will save you time and effort when performing more in-depth analysis, exploration, editing, or visualization.

 In this tutorial, you'll organize data downloaded from a government geospatial portal and create a map.
 You'll symbolize the data, create bookmarks to denote points of interest, and change the projection to optimize it for future web sharing.
 Afterward, you can continue to the Share a web map tutorial to learn how to share this map online.